Oral Surgeon in Edmonton

 Wisdom Teeth Extractions

 Many people are born with too many teeth and too little space in their mouth.
 If your jawbone is too small to accommodate wisdom teeth, your teeth may become impacted and trapped.
-Impacted and trapped teeth cause pain and the roots may disrupt neighbouring teeth.
+Impacted and trapped teeth cause pain and the roots may disrupt neighboring teeth.

 Fortunately, our team of general dentists can remove extra teeth and prevent pain.
 Removal is one of the easiest preventative measures for wisdom teeth complications.